ANN AND JAMES HARITHAS AND THE STATION MUSEUM OF CONTEMPORARY ART ARE PLEASED TO PRESENT CLARK V. FOX: SUBVERSION AND SPECTACLE

 The Station Museum of Contemporary Art is located at 1502 Alabama st. in Houston, Texas 77004 and is open to the public 11AM-6PM, Wednesday through Sunday.
 Admission at the museum is always free.
 For more information, for event and program information please contact: Jordan Lee Harris, Media Contact at 713-529-6900.

-Using appropriated corporate and political icons, Clark Fox dismantles the effects of capitalist culture on our consciousness.
+ABOUT CLARK V. FOX Using appropriated corporate and political icons, Clark V. Fox dismantles the effects of capitalist culture on our consciousness.
 In his art, Fox explores the basic components of visual expression in order to redefine our understanding of social and political identity.

 Clark’s iconoclastic portraits provide a framework for reconnection, reinstatement, and reconciliation between culture and creativity.
 By coupling the same marketing techniques as the advertising industry, and in a time when corporate morality and consciousness is suspect, Clark creates slyly subversive work which challenges our ingenuity, imagination and ultimately our humanity.